-The sensed current I{n} from each active channel are summed together and divided by the number of active channels.
-The resulting average current I{AVG} provides a measure of the total load current.
-Channel current balance is achieved by comparing the sampled current of each channel to the average current to make an appropriate adjustment to the PWM duty cycle of each channel.
-Intersil's patented current-balance method is illustrated in Figure 7.
-In the figure, the average current combines with the channel 1 current I{1} to create an error signal I{ER} .
-The filtered error signal modifies the pulse width commanded by V{COMP} to correct any unbalance and force I{ER} toward zero.
-The same method for error signal correction is applied to each active channel.
+The sensed current $I{\rm n}$ from each active channel are summed together and divided by the number of active channels.
+The resulting average current $I{\rm AVG}$ provides a measure of the total load current.
+Channel current balance is achieved by comparing the sensed current of each channel to the average current to make an appropriate adjustment to the PWM duty cycle of each channel with Intersil's patented current-balance method.